 Years ago, when I was introduced to astrology, I was fascinated at once.
 I studied books about the signs of the zodiac and the information provided by wheel charts.
 Later I thought that it would be great to have some kind of watch that shows the wheel chart for the actual time just like a simple wristwatch.
 I started to search for calculation algorithms.
 At last I found some useful resources to code this astro-chart real-time watch.
 Note that I am a coder not an astrologer, so please do not ask me details about astrology.

+class.
+All texts may be translated or changed at will.
 If you are interested in Zodiac Watch and would like to use it on your own (astro-) site, please contact me.

 If you are just looking for the Java source, have a look at AstroLib my astro charting calculation library.